Clásico Regiomontano: 1980s-2000s:Growth of rivalry and the "Clásico del Descenso"

+2000s-2010s: Matchups in Liguilla

 In 2003, after winning their respective matches in the Clausura playoffs quarterfinals, the two clubs met in the semifinals, their first meeting in this phase since the introduction of short tournaments in Mexican football.
 In the first leg on June 4, Rayados achieved a historic victory as the visiting team, winning 4-1; three days later in the second leg, Tigres returned the favor by defeating their bitter rivals 2-1 at the Tecnológico.
 This proved to be insufficient, as the aggregate score ended 5-3 in favor of Monterrey, who later went on to claim their second league title by defeating Monarcas Morelia.

 A year after the playoffs, on August 26, 2004, the most lopsided result to date in the Clásicos would occur, with Tigres making the most of their home advantage by winning 6-2 in the second round of the Apertura tournament.
 Initially, Monterrey was affected by the result, although they would later finish second in the league in that same tournament against Pumas UNAM.

 The 2005 Apertura tournament would see a series of classics in the playoff phase for the second time, again in the semifinal round.
 On December 7, 2005, in the first leg, Tigres won 1-0; and three days later, Monterrey won 2-1 thanks to a famous header from striker Guillermo Franco.
 Despite the aggregate draw, Rayados advanced to the final thanks to their superior position in the standings, although, as in December, they finished runner-up after losing to Deportivo Toluca 6-3 on aggregate.